 Motivation.
 While evolutionary algorithms are known to work (empirically) well for many optimization problems in practice, a satisfying and rigorous mathematical analysis of their performance is one of the main challenges in the area of genetic and evolutionary computing.
 Interesting results have been obtained for some important, isolated optimization problems but a general theoretical explanation of the behavior of evolutionary algorithms is still missing.
-The aim of this article is to make progress in this direction.
+The aim of this paper is to make progress in this direction.
 We study the performance of evolutionary algorithms on a very general class of combinatorial optimization problems and obtain promising results on the running time and quality of the computed solutions.
-A summary of
+A summary of our results together with an overview of the complexity of the considered optimization problems can be found in Table 1.